 How can companies reduce financial stress on employees?

 As a concerned employer, you need to review the situation and take control of it.
-If your employees are stressed, their performance, health and behaviour will all begin to dip.
+If your employees are stressed, their performance, health and behavior will all begin to dip.
 As an employer who largely depends on his employees’ performance for profits, you need to take stock and help your employees to reduce their stress levels.
 Here are a few ways in which you can do so:

 Be observant and empathetic